-There is more chlorophyll than carotene in leaves that green leaves.
+Green leaves have more chlorophyll than carotene. in leaves that green leaves.
 In the spring and summer the green chlorophyll masks or covers up the yellow carotene.
 But, in the fall, due to changes in the time duration of sunlight during the day and nighttime, physical changes occur in the stem connecting the leaf to the plant (tree).
 A layer of cells starts to grow across the end of the stem cutting off the flow of nutrients to and from the leaf.
 Without the proper nutrients, chlorophyll stop being produced.
 As the old chlorophyll molecules break down and are not replaced, the yellow carotene molecules that have been present all along, are not visible.

 In other words, green chlorophyll masks the yellow carotene.

 Once I understood the science behind the leaf color change, I worked on combining chemicals that could model the color change from green to yellow.

 1. Blue and yellow paint produces a green paint solution.

 I needed a mixture that produced a green color, but could change to yellow.

 2. Yellow acrylic paint does not change with temperature fluction.

 3. Heat activated blue thermochromic dyes will turn clear when heated.